You’ve heard of Mendoza and Malbec, but have you heard of Cafayate and Torrontes?

 For a less challenging hike, you can go to the first two and turn back.

 I could not have done this hike (all 7 waterfalls) without a guide.
+Our guide was a member of the local Diaguita community and gave a lot of insight to their culture, history, and the trail.

 Most of the waterfalls are rather small, two were large and impressive (like the one above).
 But if I’m honest, the highlight wasn’t the waterfalls or the destination, but the overall scenery along the way.

+I recommend starting this hike early in the morning.
 If you plan on completing the entire circuit calculate 3-4 hours.
 It took us three hours.

 When you’re done, just drive around the corner to Finca las Nubes.

-6. Eat All of the Empanadas, Locro, and Tamales
+Eat All of the Empanadas, Locro, and Tamales

 Argentina’s Northwest has the most traditional food in Argentina.
+It is my favorite cuisine here.

 Hands down.

-Try hearty stews like locro, with beans, corn, red chorizo, and meat.
+Try hearty stews like locro with beans, corn, red chorizo, and meat.

 Tamales and humita (similar to a tamal but filled with cheesy cream corn filling) are also typical dishes that can’t be missed.

-7. Try Alfajores at Calchaquitos
+Try The Alfajores at Calchaquitos

-Alfajores are a typical Argentina treat.
+Alfajores are a traditional Argentina sweet.

-8. Taste the Wine Ice Cream at Heladería Miranda
+Taste the Wine Ice Cream at Heladería Miranda

 While we’re discussing sweets, don’t leave Cafayate without trying wine ice cream.

-All the restaurants offer it but the original (and the best) is from Heladería Miranda on Av.
+You’ll see it at a lot of the restaurants on the main square but the original (and the best) is from Heladería Miranda on Av.
 General Guemes.

-They have Torrontes and Cabernet Sauvignon, get a cone with a scoop of each..
+They have Torrontes and Cabernet Sauvignon.
+Get a cone with a scoop of each.
 Follow their advice and start with the Torrontes, just like a proper wine tasting.

 Read More: All About Ice Cream in Argentina (& The Best Heladerías in Buenos Aires)

-9. See the Sand Dunes
+Los Medanos: Climb the Sand Dunes

-10. Museo de la Vid y el Vino
+Museo de la Vid y el Vino

-Personally, I didn’t enjoy it.
 If you’re visiting any of the wineries you’ll likely learn most of this on a tour in a much more beautiful setting.

-11. Rodolfo Bravo Archaeological Museum
+Rodolfo Bravo Archaeological Museum

 This small museum at Colón 191 is filled from floor to ceiling with pre-Colombian artifacts.